-In the 13th century, a charismatic leader united the Mongol tribes into an in a disciplined military state that grew into one of the largest empires in history.
+In the 13th century, a charismatic leader united the Mongol tribes into a disciplined military state that grew into one of the largest empires in history.
 Genghis Khan was one of history’s greatest conquerors.
-The son of a minor chief, he was born in 1167CE and was originally named Temujin.
-When Temujin was nine years old, his father was poisoned and the other Mongol chiefs abandoned his family to starve.
+The son of a minor chief, he was born in 1167ce and was originally named Temujin.
+When Temujin was nine, his father was poisoned, and the other Mongol chiefs abandoned his family to starve.
 Temujin sought revenge for his father’s death as a young man by leading a small group of warriors.

-Temujin was substantially outnumbered in his early battles, but his well-trained horsemen and brilliant tactical strategy overwhelmed his enemies with brute force.
-His army grew so large that in 1206, the Mongols proclaimed Temujin as Genghis Khan, or “Universal Ruler” of the Mongols.
+Temujin was substantially outnumbered in many of his early battles, but his well-trained horsemen and brilliant tactical strategy overwhelmed his enemies with brute force.
+His army grew so large that in 1206, the Mongols proclaimed Temujin as Genghis Khan, or “Universal Ruler.”

 The following year, Genghis Khan led the Mongols on the first of many destructive, bloody invasions of foreign lands.
 As his horsemen approached a village, they offered rulers the option of surrendering peacefully or being destroyed in a brutal attack.

 Genghis Khan never learned how to read, but his success as a ruler resulted from his superior military organization, strategy, and mobility.
 Nobody knows exactly how many people were slaughtered by the Mongol’s destructive raids, but even the most conservative estimates suggest that Genghis Khan’s army killed several million people.

 In 1259, the Mongol Empire was the largest contiguous land empire in history.
 It stretched from Central Europe east to the Sea of Japan; from Siberia in modern Russia to as far south as the Indian subcontinent.